madebykind/madebykind-v3/content/work/rewilding-britain.md

   </div>
 </div>

-{{< blockquote author="Hilary Cross" role="Brand and Marketing Lead, Rewilding Britain" wrapperclass="section--lg" align="left">}}We chose Kind because we wanted to work with an agency who not only listened to and delivered our brief, but also shared our values, passion and vision.
+{{< blockquote author="Hilary Cross" role="Brand and Marketing Lead, Rewilding Britain" wrapperclass="section--lg" align="left">}}We chose Kind because we wanted to work with an agency who not only listened to and delivered our brief, but also shared our values, passion and vision.{{</ blockquote >}}
-{{</ blockquote >}}

 {{< figure align="left" src="../images/work-rewilding-britain-ipad.jpg" alt="Over the shoulder photograph of a man reading an article on the Rewilding Britain website on an iPad" >}}